Melvin Manhoef

-Melvin Manhoef (born 11 May 1976) is a retired Surinamese-born Dutch mixed martial artist and kickboxer.
+Melvin Manhoef (born 11 May 1976) is a Surinamese-born Dutch retired mixed martial artist and kickboxer.
 In kickboxing, he is a former It's Showtime Middleweight Champion, and in MMA he was the Cage Rage Light Heavyweight Champion.
 In mixed martial arts, he competed in Bellator's Light heavyweight and Middleweight division and has also formerly competed for Strikeforce, DREAM, RINGS, It's Showtime, K-1, ONE FC, and KSW.
 Manhoef is known for his fearsome knockout power, 29 of his 32 wins have come via knockout, the highest percentage of any MMA fighter with at least 15 wins.

+After the kickboxing ranking system combat press was established, Melvin was placed top ten at middleweight.

 Background

 Manhoef was born in Paramaribo, Suriname.
 When he was three years old his family moved to Rotterdam, the Netherlands.
 Manhoef played soccer during his youth, and was introduced to Muay Thai by his younger brother, Moreno.

 Mixed martial arts career

 Early career

 At the age of 18, Manhoef had his first fight, which he won by decision.
 He made his comeback in September 2001, as part of Chakuriki Gym.
 In 2004, Manhoef entered the Cage Rage promotion in London.
 He became the British Cage Rage Light Heavyweight Champion by beating Fabio Piamonte at Cage Rage 13.
 He defended his title for almost two years, until entering the K-1's MMA affiliate promotion Hero's in 2006.
 He won his first fight at Hero's 4 against Shungo Oyama by technical knockout in first round.